 This command compares 2 APL component files.
 It accepts the same switches as varcompare plus switch -cpts which list the components to compare.

 It accepts 2 arguments: either the path of files or their tie number if already tied.
-They

-'''

-]cfcompare \tmp\abc:123 27 -cpts=5 7, 9-99

-'''
+They can be optionally followed by :passnumber it the file(s) require one for reading.

-This will compare file \tmp\abc with the file using 27 as tie number.
+]cfcompare \tmp\abc:123 27 -cpts=5 7, 9-99 This will compare file \tmp\abc with the file using 27 as tie number.
 The passnumber 123 will be used for file \tmp\abc to read the components.
 Only components 5, 7 and 9 to 99 will be compared.